-We pick you up at your hotel, guesthouse or at one of the bus stops downtown Reykjavík in the morning (click here to see list of bus stops).
+We pick you up at your hotel, guesthouse or at one of the bus stops downtown Reykjavík in the morning (click here to see a list of bus stops).
 The pickup is always between 8:00 and 8:30, but you have to be ready at 8 o'clock.
-After the pick up we head out of town and the guide introduce him/her self.
+After the pick up we head out of town and the guide introduces him/herself.

 We will have enough time to walk around and explore this wonderful place.
 We will have the opportunity to walk in the rift valley, where the tectonic plates are pulling apart.
-This is the closest you can get to being in two continents at the same time, since under the national park the eurasian plate and the american plate are separating by 2 cm every year.
+This is the closest you can get to being on two continents at the same time since under the national park the Eurasian plate and the American plate are separate by 2 cm every year.

-Þingvellir was designated as a World Heritage of UNESCO in 2004.
+Þingvellir was designated as a World Heritage by UNESCO in 2004.

 The wonderful Gullfoss is in our opinion one of the most beautiful waterfalls on earth.
 It is one of the biggest waterfalls in Iceland and there is a beautiful story about the waterfall which your guide will tell you.